Jay Shetty: Career

+In a 2008 interview, Shetty stated that at a 2006 event in France of the Iskcon Pandava Sena (the Hare Krishna youth group) he had undergone a "massive transformation" and become much more appreciative of the Hare Krishna movement.

-In business school, Shetty met Gauranga Das, a monk invited to speak at the school on selflessness and living a minimalist lifestyle.
+In business school around 2007 (though Shetty had provided inconsistent accounts of when the event took place), Shetty met Gauranga Das, a monk invited to speak at the school on selflessness and living a minimalist lifestyle.
 Shetty spoke with Gauranga after his talk and followed him for the remainder of Gauranga's lecture circuit around the United Kingdom.
-Shetty claims to have spent four summers in India interning at corporations and training with the International Society for Krishna Consciousness, known as the Hare Krishna movement or Hare Krishnas, and three years living a Vedic monk lifestyle at an ashram in Mumbai, India.
+Shetty says that he spent four summers in India interning at corporations and training with the International Society for Krishna Consciousness (ISKCON).
+Shetty has often said that he spent three years, from 2010 to 2013, living the ISKCON lifestyle at an undisclosed ashram in Mumbai, India, but his own blog posts and people familiar with his movements in that period indicate he spent most of this time making promotional videos at Bhaktivedanta Manor in Watford, with Shetty writing in a blog post that he had arrived in India in October 2010 and had spent less than four months in the country before leaving again.

 Shetty began his career at Accenture, working on digital strategy and as a social media coach for the company's executives.
+In 2016, Shetty broke away to become an independent content creator.
 His work caught the attention of Arianna Huffington, who hired him to produce videos for Huffington Post about topics such as relationships.
-Shetty has conducted interviews with a number of public figures.

-Shetty was recognized on the National Geographic Chasing Genius Council 2017 and the Asian Media Awards 2016 Best Blog.
-Shetty was the recipient of awards at the 2016 ITV Asian Media Awards and the 2018 Streamy Awards.
+Shetty stopped working for the HuffPost in early 2017, later releasing videos independently on Facebook and YouTube.
+By 2019, Shetty had over 1 million subscribers on YouTube and 20 million followers on Facebook.

+In 2018, Shetty made appearances on The Ellen DeGeneres Show and the Red Table Talk show (hosted by Jada Pinkett Smith) on Facebook, and became the "personal spiritual adviser" to Will Smith.

 In 2019, Shetty launched the podcast On Purpose.
 The podcast was downloaded 64 million times in its first year.
 On Purpose became the number one health podcast in the world according to Forbes.
+In July 2023, Shetty interviewed US President Joe Biden on his mental health initiatives in a podcast episode filmed at the White House.

+In August 2019, YouTuber Nicole Arbour criticized Shetty for posting quotes without proper attribution, leading him to edit 113 posts from his Instagram to add attributions.

+Shetty has conducted interviews with a number of public figures.